5toFold – Connect & Commit | Five-to-Fold decision-mastery process

 Source: Dharma Comics, Leah Pearlman

-Then a participant suggests: “How about we change our agreement from last time?”
+A participant suggests: “How about we change our agreement from last time?”

 I think to myself: